Affordable Spoon Fishing Lures for Effective Fly Fishing in Rivers

 4.1 Weight & Depth Control

-• Deeper Pools & Runs: 3/16–1/4 oz spoons reel down into slower seams
+• Deeper Pools & Runs: Opt for 3/16–1/4 oz spoons for better reach into slow seams.

 4.2 Size & Hatch Matching